lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 - gary numan
 ```

 It's a little funky and could use some tidying up.
 But, I wanted to share it as-is.
-I think it's not bad for a quick experiment.
+It's not bad for a quick experiment.
 There's plenty of room for further tinkering.

 This seems to be the nature of the LLM beast.
 I expect that the quantization changes how generation follows from the prompts.
 Or, who knows, maybe the full version of the model would have produced these same results after a few trials?